-The preferred director for Reflex workflows is the DDF director.
-In principle the PN director can be used as well, but workflows are guaranteed to work only with the DDF director.

-The first step of the workflow execution is the DataOrganizer, which organizes a set of files and groups them together in datasets according to some classification and grouping rules, written with the OCA language (a full set of rules is provided together with each workflow): the output is a set of so called LoSO (List of Science Observations), which contain science frames and all the associated raw calibrations required to process them.
-Furthermore, if the OCA rules define custom values for the recipe parameters, then these are included in the LoSO as well.
+The preferred director for Reflex workflows is the DDF director, but the PN director can also be used.
+The first step of the workflow execution is the DataOrganizer, which organizes a set of files and groups them together in datasets according to some classification and grouping rules, written with the OCA language (a full set of rules is provided together with each workflow): the output is a list of Datasets, which contain science frames and all the associated raw calibrations required to process them.